 Teach Fido That It’s OK To Stay Home Alone

-Occasionally, you may find yourself in need of leaving your dog at home alone.
-But, you can’t do this without first teaching your pup that it's OK to stay home alone.
+Occasionally you may find yourself in need of leaving your pup at home by alone.
+But, you can’t do this without first attempting to teach your dog to stay home alone.

-If you are training an adult pup, you can’t train with too many rules.
+However, if you are training an adult pup, you may not want to train with too many rules.
 You have to be relaxed and flexible in your approach.
-For instance, if you are watching or reading something, you can have him sit down quietly in a crate, but allow him breaks in short periods to play.
+For instance, if you are watching or reading something, you can have him sit down quietly in his crate, but allow him short breaks to play.

 Teach your pup how to respond to play and settle down

 You can start to teach your dog how to respond to play time and quiet period by using simple phrases like “let’s play” and “settle down”.

 Start by letting your pup sit for a few seconds and then instruct him to play for a few seconds.